Kjack1983/drag-drop-pr/Readme.md

 ## Summary

-Aim of this project is to make use of drag and drop properties.
-Drag and drop project folders.
+Aim of this project is to make use of drag and drop projects and move projects from active to finished projects.

 ![drag-drop-pr](/src/screenshots/screenshot_1.png?raw=true "images")